Skip to content

 Auto-finalisation suits syndicates where members log promptly and accurately, and where the admin would rather not open every booking to press Finalise.
 If your members regularly miss logs or typo their meter readings, the look-back check will constantly punt work to the queue and you may as well leave the toggle off and use bulk finalisation at a monthly cadence instead.

-For the reasoning behind keeping finalisation as a separate step at all, see the explanation on why finalisation is a separate step.
+For the reasoning behind keeping finalisation as a separate step at all, see why finalisation is a separate step.